mattermost/docs/source/integrations/jira.rst

 .. image:: ../../source/images/jira_administration_menu.png
   :width: 300 px

-6 - On the left-hand sidebar, go to **Advanced > WebHooks.
+6 - On the left-hand sidebar, go to **Advanced > WebHooks**.
 Then click the **Create a Webhook** button to display the webhook creation form.
 Choose a unique name and add the JIRA webhook URL from step 3 as the URL.

 7 - (Optional) Set a description and a custom JQL query to determine which types of tickets trigger events.
 For more information on JQL queries, refer to the `Atlassian help documentation <https://confluence.atlassian.com/jirasoftwarecloud/advanced-searching-764478330.html>`_.